Early Christianity: Armenia

 It is accepted that the Kingdom of Armenia became the first polity to adopt Christianity as its state religion.
 Although it has long been claimed that Armenia was the first Christian kingdom, according to some scholars this has relied on a source by Agathangelos titled "The History of the Armenians", which has recently been redated, casting some doubt.

 Christianity became the official religion of the Kingdom of Armenia in 301, when it was still illegal in the Roman Empire.
-According to church tradition, the Armenian Apostolic Church was founded by Gregory the Illuminator of the late third – early fourth centuries after the conversion of Tiridates III.
+According to church tradition, the Armenian Apostolic Church was founded by Gregory the Illuminator of the late third to early fourth centuries after the conversion of Tiridates III.
 The church traces its origins to the missions of Bartholomew the Apostle and Thaddeus (Jude the Apostle) in the 1st century.

 Tiridates III was the first Christian king in Armenia from 298 to 330.

 Georgia

 According to Orthodox tradition, Christianity was first preached in Georgia by the Apostles Simon and Andrew in the 1st century.
 It became the state religion of Kartli (Iberia) in 319.
 The conversion of Kartli to Christianity is credited to a Greek lady called St. Nino of Cappadocia.
 The Georgian Orthodox Church, originally part of the Church of Antioch, gained its autocephaly and developed its doctrinal specificity progressively between the 5th and 10th centuries.
 The Bible was also translated into Georgian in the 5th century, as the Georgian alphabet was developed for that purpose.